cogsys-tuebingen/mobilestereonet/README.md

 </div>

 ## Evaluation Results
 MobileStereoNets are trained and tested using [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) (SF), [KITTI](http://www.cvlibs.net/datasets/kitti/eval_stereo.php) and [DrivingStereo](https://drivingstereo-dataset.github.io/) (DS) datasets.
 In the following tables, the first columns show the training sets.
-For instance, in the case of "SF + KITTI2015", the model is firstly pretrained on the SceneFlow dataset, and then fine-tuned on KITTI images.
+For instance, in the case of "SF + KITTI2015", the model is firstly pretrained on the SceneFlow dataset, and then finetuned on KITTI images.
 The results are reported in End-point Error (EPE); the lower, the better.
-Note that some experiments evaluate the zero-shot cross-dataset generalizability, e.g., when the model is trained on "SF + DS" and evaluated on "KITTI2015 val" or "KITTI2012 train".
+Note that some experiments evaluate the zero-shot cross-dataset generalizability, e.g. when the model is trained on "SF + DS" and evaluated on "KITTI2015 val" or "KITTI2012 train".
 The related trained models are provided in the tables as hyperlinks.
-...

 - 2D-MobileStereoNet